 We are Future Youth Zone, a company registered in England and Wales with company number 10236576 and a registered charity with charity number 1172247.
-You can contact us in writing at Suite Gb Atria, Spa Road, Bolton, BL1 4AG or by email at email@example.com.
+We can be contacted in writing at Future Youth Zone, 201-225 Porters Avenue, Dagenham, RM9 5YX or by email at firstname.lastname@example.org

-Any changes you make to your communication preferences will be processed by us within ten working days of our receipt of your instruction; however, you may still receive non-essential communications in the intervening time between the submission of your change and when we process that change.
+Any changes that are made to communication preferences will be processed by us within ten working days of our receipt of instruction; however, it is possible that may non-essential communication are sent in the intervening time between the submission of the change and when we process that change.

 Privacy is very important to us.
 We will only use your personal data in a way that is fair to you and in a clear, honest and transparent way.
 We will only collect your personal data where it is necessary for us to do so and if it is relevant to our dealings with you.

 We may need to process personal data about you for many essential purposes.
 We could give lots of examples, but we have set out below a list of the main reasons that we may need to collect and use your personal data.
 We may not use your personal data for all of these purposes; it will depend on the nature of your relationship with us, and how you interact with Future Youth Zone.

 Delivery of our core charitable activities may require us to record your contact details, eligibility for our charitable services, records of financial transactions and other communications with you.

 Communication about, and administration of, your Membership: